C-ZLTV/100-days-of-code/README.md

 ## Contents

-Here will be stored my daily log, divided by weeks for better readability.
+Here will be stored my daily log, subdivided in weeks for better readability.
 At the end of the challenge there should be at least 14 weeks of entries.

 - [1ST WEEK](week-1.md)
 - [2ND WEEK]()